fetchai/agents-aea/docs/acn-internals.md

 ## Joining the ACN network

-When an ACN peer wants to join the network, it has to start from so called _bootstrap peers_, i.e. a list of ACN peers to connect with.
+When an ACN peer wants to join the network, it has to start from a list of _bootstrap peers_, i.e. a list of ACN peers to connect with (at least one).

 Each node handles four different types of <a href="https://docs.libp2p.io/concepts/stream-multiplexing/" target="_blank">libp2p streams</a>: